Kahlan-walcott/GVSU-CIS350-lokds/meetings/GVSU-CIS350-lokds-2024-11-18.md

 * Olivia will work on the second level and changing from level one to level 2.
 * Kahlan will work on functional and non-functional requirements.
 * Lasya will source a dog bone and house graphics.
-* Sanidhya will continue to work on documentation.
+* Sanidhya will continue to work on documentation and congratulations banner.